dafny-lang/rfcs/0012-unicode-strings.md

 the more Dafny code will continue to be written with subtle bugs that verification does not detect, or even new compilation targets that introduce them when compiling.

+One disadvantage of this strict approach to the definition of `string` is that invalid string data according to the Unicode standard, such as some file paths on Windows, cannot be directly represented as a Dafny `string`.
+This means that some low-level APIs or more specialized applications will need to resort to using a type such as `seq<uint16>` instead.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives